josephinelistya/booklist/README.md

 - Open with source code editor (I use VS Code).
 - Download PostgreSQL.
 - Create a database named BooklistDB on pgAdmin on PostgreSQL.
 You can check the database name on settings.py
-- On settings.py, you may need to change the DATABASE details such as user and password based on your postgreSQL.
+- On settings.py, you may need to change the DATABASE details such as user and password based on your PostgreSQL account setting.
 - Connect the project and database.
 On VS Code terminal, type:
 ```python
 python manage.py sqlmigrate booklist_register 0001